curability4apish/BogoBench/README.md

-# BogoBench
+# How
-A hardware benchmark tool using bogosort.
+It benchmarks your hardware using bogosort and computaional assignments.